Guacam-Ole/PinballPlayerSelect/README.md

 ```
 [PinballFX3]
 WorkingPath=C:\pinball\PlayerSelect
-Executable=PBS.exe
+Executable=PPS.exe
 Parameters=[TABLEFILE]
 ```
-(Change "WorkingPath to the folder where you have PBS installed)
+(Change "WorkingPath to the folder where you have PPS installed)

-### PBS
+### PPS
-Now you can modify the configfile from PBS.
+Now you can modify the configfile from PPS.
 Start by copying "config.example.json" to "config.json".
 THe config.json should now look like this:
 ```
 {
   "media": {